adus/portal-documentation/_documents/aggregatedbindata.md

 ---
 title: "Vehicle Length (Freight)"
 ---
 The _/freight/api/aggregatedbindata_ endpoint returns records of vehicle length, sorted into one of four 'bins'.
-A table of the different bin lengths can be found in the [_Other Download Categories_]({{ site.url }}{{ site.baseurl }}/documents/downloads) dropdown menu on the downloads page.
+A table of the different bin lengths can be found in the [_Other Download Categories_]({{ site.url }}{{ site.baseurl }}/documents/downloads) dropdown menu on the Downloads page.
 The `stationid` parameter corresponds to each station's unique station ID.
 These are viewable by making a call to the [_Stations Metadata_]({{ site.url }}{{ site.baseurl }}/documents/stationsmetadata) endpoint.

 Due to the quantity of data available, API calls to this endpoint must be constrained within a date range through the use of the `start_date` and `end_date` parameters in order to reliably return any data.

 This endpoint returns data in JSON format by default.
-An overview of the data returned by this endpoint, including attribute descriptions, can be found on the Downloads page, in the [_Aggregated CLS_]({{ site.url }}{{ site.baseurl }}/documents/downloads/) section of the Other Download Categories dropdown menu on the downloads page.
+An overview of the data returned by this endpoint, including attribute descriptions, can be found on the Downloads page, in the [_Aggregated CLS_]({{ site.url }}{{ site.baseurl }}/documents/downloads/) section of the Other Download Categories dropdown menu on the Downloads page.

 ## Parameters
 This endpoint takes the following Parameters: